 Also Read: Electromagnetic Induction

-How To Find Mutual Inductance?
+How to Find Mutual Inductance?

-Steps for finding mutual inductance (M).
+Steps to find mutual inductance (M).

 (i) Assume current in one of the coils (say I1 in coil 1)